• Style Guides

 Grace Kelly style: Outfit inspired by Grace Kelly with boatneck fit and flare dress in pink, navy pumps, blush pink clutch, pearl necklace, diamond drop earrings

-To start off Grace’s look, I found classic fit and flare dress that I am positive Grace would shine in.
+To start off Grace’s look, I found a classic fit and flare dress that I am positive Grace would shine in.
 The dress boasts a wide neckline, which Grace always favored.
 I paired the dress with some classic navy pumps.

-All that’s left is the accessories: with Grace’s style, less is more, so I went for understated class.
+All that’s left is the accessories: with Grace’s style, less is more, so I went for an understated class.
 I chose a fun pair of faux diamond drop earrings to add some sparkle to your face, and a simple, understated single-pearl necklace to draw attention to your neckline.
-Like I said, less is more.
+As I said, less is more.
 Finish with an understated clutch in blush pink.
 This look is pitch perfect-have tea with grandma or go out to a nice dinner, and you’ll look every bit as Princess-y as Ms. Kelly.

 Want more on Grace?
 See our ultimate guide to Grace Kelly’s style!